serfriz/caddy-custom-builds/README.md

   caddy-config:
 ```

-Defining the data volume as [external](https://docs.docker.com/compose/compose-file/compose-file-v3/#external) makes sure `docker-compose down` does not delete the volume, but you may need to create it first using `docker volume create caddy-data`.
+Defining the data volume as [external](https://docs.docker.com/compose/compose-file/compose-file-v3/#external) ensures that `docker compose down` does not delete the volume, but you may need to create it first using `docker volume create caddy-data`.
 This doesn't apply to bind mounts if you opt to use them instead of volumes.

 ### Graceful Reloads